dawncreat/x-blog/readme.md

 # Description

-## what is X_BLOG
+## what is x-blog
 ----------
-X_BLOG is going to a be web application which not only support bloging but also other useful staff.
+x-blog is going to a be web application which not only support bloging but also other useful staff.

 ## feathures going to be obtained